IELTS Essay # 100 - High sales of popular consumer goods reflect the power of advertising

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-Nowadays millions of companies produce billions of products and the role of advertising is quite obvious.
-Ads help consumers to find the goods or services of their needs.
-However, do our needs grow equally fast as the number of products?
-Some market analysts insist modern commercials are not merely matchmakers of a product and a consumer but actively interfere with buyer’s desires, developing artificial needs.
+Nowadays, millions of companies produce billions of consumer products each year, and the role of advertising is quite obvious here - to attract more consumers and make more sales.
+Adverts are supposed to help customers find goods or services that match their requirements.
+However, they are also the most powerful tool to shape consumers' purchasing habits in society.
+I believe that modern commercials are not merely matchmakers of a product and a buyer, rather they actively interfere with buyers' desires, developing artificial needs.

-Unfortunately, promoters now operate our minds more aggressively.
+Unfortunately, promoters of goods and services now control our minds more aggressively.
 Commercials no longer promote products, but lifestyles.
-They told us to purchase things just because they are fashionable or up to date with the image of a successful person.
+They tell us to purchase things just because they are fashionable or up to date with the image of a successful person.
 And we buy new cars, gadgets and clothes in order to match this image and not because old ones are no longer usable.

-Firstly, from company’s perspective side who makes the commodity, products are advertised everywhere on roads using flexies, the internet and other electronic media.
-They try to entice the customer by using cine stars, actress, singers to advertise their product or by giving special offers, weekend offers etc, rather than highlighting the quality of the product.
-Sometimes they do not show the drawbacks of the commodity such as the material used, warranty, durability etc. Some sales websites such as Flipkart, Amazon, snapdeal, try to attract customers.
+Firstly, from the company’s perspective side who makes the commodity, products are advertised everywhere on roads using billboards, the internet and other electronic media.
+They try to entice the customer by using cine stars, actresses, and singers to advertise their product or by giving special offers, weekend offers etc, rather than highlighting the quality of the product.
+Sometimes they do not show the drawbacks of the commodity such as the material used, warranty, durability etc. Some sales websites such as Flipkart, Amazon, and Snapdeal, try to attract customers.

-Secondly, from consumers’ perspective, customers have their own habits in buying the product.
-Only a few customers get attention towards product and their advertisement rather seeing the quality of the product and its Brand.
-Most of the customers do their own survey before buying items.
-Suppose if the person wants to buy a mobile, he compares the performance of the gadget with other gadgets, he takes ratings into consideration, experts view and from their opinion, he will buy the gadget.
+Secondly, from the consumers’ perspective, customers have their own habits in buying the product.
+Only a few customers get attention to the product and its advertisement rather than seeing the quality of the product and its Brand.
+Most of the customers do their own surveys before buying items.
+Suppose if the person wants to buy a mobile, he compares the performance of the gadget with other gadgets, he takes ratings into consideration, experts view and in their opinion, he will buy the gadget.
 In addition to that, customers take the Brand into account and don't bother about any star acting in that advertisement.

 (Submitted by Vamshi)